matsumurae/onomatodict-jp/ONOMATO-CLASS.md

 ![giongo](http://blog.gengo.com/wp-content/uploads/2016/06/zaa-zaa.png)

-This category will have words that are describing sounds (non-living things).
+This category encompasses words that reproduce sounds from the outside world (non-living sounds).
 Any sound that doesn't come from a person's or animal's mouth goes here.
 Things like the sound of a thunder or a little rain will be here.
 In manga this is called **sound effects**.

 ### Human-living or animal / Giseigo / 擬声語